-You parish can be categorised as in the most or least deprived 1 0% or 50% of a Deprivation Indicator Score Diocesan Position National Position ife Expectancy at birth (boys) 6 (1999-2003) 75 50% most deprived 50% most deprived ife expectancy at birth (girls) 6 (1999-2003) 81 50% least deprived 50% most deprived fe expectancy at birth can give an idea of overall quality of life.
-Life expectancy is an ave atus, physique, exercise, diet, drug use including smoking and alcohol consumption, dis - Proportion of the population aged 60+ who are in receipt of the Guaranteed part of Pension Credit 5 (2012) 26% 50% most deprived 50% most deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and Sa eceive this are on a low income.
-This statistic only covers people living in private househo Percentage of working age persons (16-74) with no qualifications 2 (2011) 11% 50% least deprived 10% least deprived Now-level of skill or educational attainment is one indicator of social disadvantage.
+You parish can be categorised as in the most or least deprived 1 0% or 50% of a · · · Deprivation Indicator Score Diocesan Position National Position ife Expectancy at birth (boys) 6 (1999-2003) 75 50% most deprived 50% most deprived ife expectancy at birth (girls) 6 (1999-2003) 81 50% least deprived 50% most deprived fe expectancy at birth can give an idea of overall quality of life.
+Life expectancy is an ave atus, physique, exercise, diet, drug use including smoking and alcohol consumption, disp - Proportion of the population aged 60+ who are in receipt of he Guaranteed part of Pension Credit 5 (2012) 24% 50% most deprived 50% most deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and Sa receive this are on a low income.
+This statistic only covers people living in private househo Percentage of working age persons (16-74) with no qualifications 2 (2011) 10% 50% least deprived 10% least deprived A low-level of skill or educational attainment is one indicator of social disadvantage.
 Qua lifications may make it easier to find employment.
 Learning o also helps promote active citizenship and combat social exclusion.
-Percentage of Children under 16 in Poverty 7 (2010) 21% 50% least deprived 50% most deprived he proportion of children in families in receipt of either out of work benefits or tax credits where their rips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends r ualifications, have lower employment chances, thus restricting their ability to get a good job and fina ound for tea or celebrate e their birthdays.
-Many will never have a holi ndex of Multiple Deprivation (IMD) 8 (2010) 24.4 50% most deprived 50% most deprived peprivation is considered to be a multi-dimensional problem, encompassing a range of domains such or which areas are considered to be deprived and above which they are not.
+Percentage of Children under 16 in Poverty 7 (2010) 19% 50% least deprived 50% most deprived The proportion of children in families in receipt of either out of work benefits or tax credits where their rips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends r uualifications, have lower employment chances, thus restricting their ability to get a good job and fina ound for tea or celebrate e their birthdays.
+Many will never have a holi ndex of Multiple Deprivation (IMD) 8 (2010) 20.7 50% least deprived 50% most deprived peprivation is considered to be a multi-dimensional problem, encompassing a range of domains such or which areas are considered to be deprived and above which they are not.
 While being in the most deprived and above which they are not.
-Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) 11% 50% most deprived 50% most deprived Number of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Er Dther income related benefits. nployment and Suppo ort Allowance (ESA), Incapacity Benefit ('IB), Income Support (IS) (as a lone parent or in the "other" category), Social rented as a percentage of all households 2 (2011) 24% 50% most deprived 50% most deprived ocial housing is housing that is let at low rents and on a secure basis to people in housing concentrated in the social housing sector, with low rates of employment and low income provided by councils and not-for-profit organisations such as housing associations.
-Vulnerable groups are og Lone Parent Households as a percentage of all households with children 2 (2011) 24% 50% least deprived 50% most deprived hildren in single parent families have a much higher risk of living in poverty than children n in couple families.
-S ingle parents may rely on informal chila lcare.
+While being in the most deprived and above which they are not.
+Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) 8% 50% least deprived 50% most deprived Number of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Er Dther income related benefits. nployment and Suppo ort Allowance (ESA), Incapacity Benefit ((IB), Income Support (IS) (as a lone parent or in the "other" category), Social rented as a percentage of all households 2 (2011) 20% 50% most deprived 50% most deprived ocial housing is housing that is let at low rents and on a secure basis to people in housing oncentrated in the social housing sector, with low rates of employment and low income provided by councils and not-for-profit organisations such as housing associations.
+Vulnerable groups are of en 🖌 one Parent Households as a percentage of all households with children 2 (2011) 24% 50% least deprived 50% most deprived THE hildren in single parent families have a much higher risk of living in poverty than children n in couple families.
+S ingle parents may rely on informal child lcare.